kubernetes/dashboard/docs/developer/getting-started.md

 * Development container builds Kubernetes Dashboard and runs it with self-certificates by default.
 * This container create `user` with `UID` and `GID` same as local user, switch user to `user` with `gosu` and run commands.
 So created or updated files like results of `make fix` would have same ownership as your host.
 You can commit them immediately from your host.
 * Built Kubernetes Dashboard will run by `docker compose`, so other few containers will be created in your docker.
+* A Docker network called `kubernetes-dashboard` will be created by our script and all these containers will be assigned to it.

+### To run dashboard using Docker at ease

+1. Run `hack/develop/run-dev-container.sh`.

+That's all.
+It will build dashboard container from your local repository, will create also kubernetes cluster container for your dashboard using [`kind`](https://github.com/kubernetes-sigs/kind), and will run dashboard.
+Then you can see dashboard http://localhost:4443 with your browser.
+Since dashboard uses self-certificates, so you need ignore warning or error about it in your browser.

 ### To run with your Kubernetes cluster